 One key trend we have seen in the UK is a steady increase of properties listed to sell by receivers, administrators and insolvency practitioners, as well as central local government.
 This trend is reflected by the latest Company Insolvency Statistics which show an increase in insolvencies in the first half of the year and it is likely that this is a direct result of strain in the retail market.

 The rise in these types of committed sellers are a benefit to business, especially in more challenging conditions.
-Naturally they have more to sell when the market is difficult, they are driven by a need to achieve a sale within a specified timeframe, and of course want to achieve the best price possible in open competition.
+Naturally they have more to sell when the market is difficult, they are driven by a need to achieve a sale within a specified time frame, and of course want to achieve the best price possible in open competition.

-By utilising a digital platform, it creates the opportunity for full flexibility, the ability to adhere to shorter timescales with flexible marketing times, to quickly qualify buyers, provide full transparency on pricing – especially where it might be more sensitive, and importantly utilise a layer of data to better understand buyer sentiment, market trends, pricing and to create a real time benchmark for information.
+By utilising a digital platform, it creates the opportunity for full flexibility: the ability to adhere to shorter timescales with flexible marketing times; to quickly qualify buyers; provide full transparency on pricing – especially where it might be more sensitive; and importantly utilise a layer of data to better understand buyer sentiment, market trends, pricing and to create a real time benchmark for information.

 As we see a continued rise in the number of properties to market through committed sellers, such as receivers, this will bring a much needed increase of stock to market.
-I look forward to the opportunities this provides for the new world of digital sales, as I believe that the current technology available, the transparency, agility and efficiency that it affords us, provides the tools to excel in any market – something that only ten years ago was only a pipe dream for the real estate industry.
+I look forward to the opportunities this provides for the new world of digital sales, as I believe that the current technology available, notably the transparency, agility and efficiency that it affords us, provides the tools to excel in any market – something that just ten years ago was only a pipe dream for the real estate industry.